ArghaBagchi-ux/resilient-order-processing-pipeline/README.md

 | Pipeline exception | Run is marked `FAILED` with metrics |
 | Re-running same file | No duplicate primary keys |

-## Resume-ready project description

-**Resilient Order Processing Pipeline — Python, PostgreSQL, Docker, Linux**

-Built a fault-tolerant data processing pipeline in Python that ingests large CSV datasets in memory-efficient chunks, validates records concurrently, loads data into PostgreSQL using idempotent upserts, retries transient database failures with exponential backoff, and routes invalid records to a dead-letter table.
-Added run-level audit tracking, SQL analytics, automated tests, Dockerized PostgreSQL, Makefile-based Linux workflows, and GitHub Actions CI.

-## Interview talking points

-**Why PostgreSQL?**
-It provides durable relational storage, constraints, indexes and transactional behavior for the processed data.

-**Why chunks?**
-A large CSV should not require the whole file to fit in RAM.
-Chunking bounds memory usage.

-**Why upsert?**
-Pipelines can be retried.
-A stable primary key plus upsert makes repeated processing safe.

-**Why dead-letter records?**
-Bad data should be isolated and investigated rather than silently dropped.

-**Why multiprocessing?**
-Validation is independent per record, so CPU work can be distributed across local processes.

-**Is this a distributed system?**
-The current project demonstrates data-intensive and fault-tolerant patterns on a single machine.
-A natural next step is replacing the local worker pool with Spark and/or Kafka + Airflow for multi-node/distributed execution.

 ## GitHub commands